megawebmaster/redis-oplog/README.md

 ## Notes

 RedisOplog is fully backwards compatible, so there won't be any change in how you use Meteor, unless you want to fine-tune your application for absolute performance.

-To make sure it is compatible with other packages which extend the `Mongo.Collection` methods, make sure you go to `.meteor/packages` and put `megawebmaster:redis-oplog` as the first option.

 RedisOplog does not work with _insecure_ package, which is used for bootstrapping your app.